 Information on Voting and the Register of Electors.

-Limerick City and County Council prepares a new Register of Electors each year.
+Limerick City and County Council has a rolling register of electors.

 To check if you are on the register click here.